arniechops/labs-technical-challenge/README.md

 Handles modal that pops up when Know more is clicked on a course.
 Shows full description, cross-listed courses and prereqs.
 Prereqs are bifuracted based on whether its a course or a suggestion - this is done by checking the length of the prereq string.

-### **Notes**

-Had issues with GitHub, so had to clone again, and forgot to add node modules in the process.
-In case it is not there in the zip file, the only additional dependency I am using is react-router-dom.

-On some cards, the buttons to add to cart and learn more may be slightly above or below their normal position, which has to do with using webkit functionality.
-Was not able to figure out how to fix this consistently in the limited time frame.

-Was slightly inconsistent with types in .tsx - had many type-related errors while I was building this since I am not very comfortable with tsx and hence I used the any type some places to get around it because of the limited time frame.
-Can definitely resolve this small issue given more time.